nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 Introduction
 ============

-Some time ago I've tried to solve some of the challenges that were part of [Pwn2Win CTF](https://ctftime.org/event/822/tasks/) during the event.
-I've really sucked at it but I kept some of these challenges to solve them later.
+Some time ago I tried to solve some of the challenges that were part of [Pwn2Win CTF](https://ctftime.org/event/822/tasks/) during the event.
+I really sucked at it but I kept some of the challenges to solve them later.

 This blogpost will be focused on solving a challenge called __Federated Sophia__.
 I didn't find any *complete* writeup for it.

-What I've found looking for a writeup was the following open issue in Python project used for the challenge: [Tensor pickle: arbitrary remote code execution issue #2727](https://github.com/OpenMined/PySyft/issues/2727).
+What I found looking for a writeup was the following open issue in a `Python` project used for the challenge: [Tensor pickle: arbitrary remote code execution issue #2727](https://github.com/OpenMined/PySyft/issues/2727).

 The bug
 -------

-If we go and check the issue looks like that some code arbitrarily unpickles untrusted objects.
+If we go and check the [issue](#Introduction), it looks like that some code arbitrarily unpickles untrusted objects.
 I'm not really good at Python but I do know that unpickling untrusted objects could lead to bad things.
 Having this information, I've decided to find the bug and write and exploit for it.

 The challenge: Federated Sophia
 ===============================